0ql/Coffeetyper-Svelte/README.md

 ### What is Donkeytype?

-[Donkeytype](https://donkeytype.com) is a [Monkeytype](https://monkeytype.com) clone that was originally a personal project of mine to test out [Vite](https://vitejs.dev) and [Windicss](https://windicss.org) and now turned into a decent typing test.
+[Donkeytype](https://donkeytype.com) is a minimalistic and lightweight typingtest inspired by [Monkeytype](https://monkeytype.com).

 ### Features

-- Fast loading time
+- ⚡Super Fast loading time ⚡and lightweight

-- Highly customizeble
+- Highly customizable

-  - Customize all aspects of the Textbox like width, letter spacing, line height, caret width...
+  - Customize all aspects of the textbox like width, letter spacing, line height, caret width...

   - Realtime Theme switching

   - Add a background image

-  - Pick between ALL fonts awailable on [Google Fonts](https://fonts.google.com)
+  - Pick between ALL fonts available on [Google Fonts](https://fonts.google.com)

 - Settings get saved to local storage

-- Save and switch between instances of your Settings in realtime
+- Save and switch between instances of your cosmetics in realtime

-- Export and import Settings or Cosmetics
+- Export and import Cosmetics (as JSON)

+- Keybindings

 - All settings apply in realtime; no need to reload

 ### Usage